-Here is the other cluster of redwood trees seen from below.
+Here is a similar cluster of redwood trees just upstream seen from below.
 It should be fairly obvious that the root mass of these trees inhibited a considerable amount of erosion of the stream bed, also called "channel incision" such as you see below them.

-From this example, I have learned to reverse that incision process for reasons we'll get to soon.
-The headwall is about 100m that way Main Channel October 2013 Looking down the channel from the same spot, it isn't hard to see another landslide deposit with trees on top at the lower left.
-At the top of the draw to the right is a rotational slope failure with a steep headwall.
+From this example, I learned how to reverse that incision process for reasons we'll get to soon.

+Looking down the channel from the same spot, it isn't hard to see another landslide deposit with trees on top at the lower left.
+At the top of the draw to the right is the Spanish Gulch, a rotational slope failure with a steep headwall with a second below the road, I suspect was created by vegetation falling into the Gulch.
 I suspect that the green swath behind the trees is alluvial deposition on top of a colluvial lens.
-Based upon the stumps I have counted in this area, none of these trees is over 100 years old.
+Based upon the stumps I have counted in this area, none of these trees is over 120 years old.
 Unlike the next draw to the north (TBD), there are no large old stumps.
-This has probably all happened since the area was first logged.
-June 2010 You may remember this image from the repeat photos in the Introduction.
-The first thing I did to impede incision in the channel to the right was to cut trees on the right side of this ridge, about 100 feet above the channel.
+This forest started after the area was first logged.

+right was to cut trees on the right side of this ridge, about 100 feet above the channel.
 Although cutting the bay trees up here was legal (not a timber harvest), it did reduce "stream canopy cover," which could get you fined on a commercial job.
 The thing is, "How much shade is the right amount?"
 It turns out that when it comes to canopy cover, there may be such a thing as "too much."
-August 2006 (taken after the rainfall event in 2004, yet to be discussed)